fcases/go-fyneWidgets/README.md

 # go-fyneWidgets
-exercise on GoLang with Fyne GUI and SGV libraries to create a compass, a speedometer and seven a segment display widgets.
+An exercise with the GoLang together with Fyne GUI and SGV libraries to create a compass, a speedometer and seven a segment display widgets.

 - Pressing the space bar will finish the app.